 Do arrests show up on employment background checks in Nevada?

-Most employers in Nevada conduct background checks on applicants to ensure they are hiring qualified and trustworthy employees.
+Most employers in Nevada conduct background checks on applicants to ensure they hire qualified and trustworthy employees.
 If you’ve been arrested or convicted of a crime, you may be concerned about what your prospective employer is looking for and what they may find.
+While employment background checks are legal in Nevada, some laws limit what information employers obtain and how they can use it to make employment decisions.

 What Is an Employment Background Check?